Karen Donfried: Career

-Biden administration

-On March 26, 2021, President Joe Biden nominated Donfried as Assistant Secretary of State for European and Eurasian Affairs.
+On March 26, 2021, President Joe Biden nominated Donfried as assistant secretary of state for European and Eurasian affairs.
 The Senate Foreign Relations Committee held hearings on her nomination on July 20, 2021.
 The committee favorably reported her nomination on August 4, 2021.
-Donfried was confirmed by the entire Senate on September 28, 2021, by a vote of 73-26.
+Donfried was confirmed by the entire Senate on September 28, 2021, by a vote of 73–26.

+On September 10, 2024, the Library of Congress announced Donfried's appointment as director of the Congressional Research Service, effective September 23, 2024.